 - Wear a medical emergency identification bracelet or similar.

 - Screening of blood relatives, using enzyme and gene studies, should be carried out so that they can take appropriate precautions to avoid attacks.

 - Fewer than 10% of patients have recurrent acute attacks without clearly identified precipitating factors.
 Advice about management of these attacks should be sought from a reference porphyria centre.
 Management of repeated attacks that are severe enough to need admission is difficult and long-term treatment with human haemin is needed.
 Regular treatment with a once-per-week single dose can help to control the disease.

 - 1% of acute attacks can be fatal.
 Death is usually either from cardiac arrest or pneumonia associated with prolonged mechanical ventilation.

-- Chronic hypertension or chronic renal failure can develop in a small minority.
+- Chronic hypertension or chronic kidney disease can develop in a small minority.

 - Chronic liver damage can also occur.

-- 10% of patients with AIP die from hepatoma.
+- 10% of patients with AIP die from hepatocellular carcinoma.

 Skin lesions occur in about half of patients with VP and about a third of patients with HCP.
 The cutaneous manifestations are similar to those in PCT.
 They can be the only clinical features of these mixed porphyrias.

 CEP, PCT and EPP cause light-sensitive porphyrins to build up (A, B and E respectively), which cause the skin problems but they do not cause acute attacks.
 However, in HCP and VP there is a build-up of light-sensitive porphyrins (C and D) plus a feedback system which raises ALA and PBG.
 This means that patients with HCP or VP can have both skin problems and acute attacks.